meleangelo/MeanFieldERGM/README.md

 ## Monte Carlo code for estimation

-The tables in the paper with Monte Carlo estimation exercises were obtained with the following code:
+The Monte Carlo estimation exercises were obtained with the following code:

 ***Small networks*** with $n<500$ use: [parallel_monte_carlo.R](parallel_monte_carlo.R)
 This code simulates many networks and estimate the parameters.
 This is all done in parallel but the output for each network is not saved.
 The final output with all the simulations is saved.